bbauska/meta-react-basics/README.md

 getting to that later.

 The third question is about the **props** object.
-It has been mentioned before, but so far it hasn&apos;t been used.
+It has been mentioned before, but so far it hasn't been used.
 It hasn't been used in this example either.

 The answer to this question has to do with the next lesson, titled